VideoRecorderMp4 C++ library

 Library files

-The library is supplied only by source code.
-The user is given a set of files in the form of a CMake project (repository).
+The library is supplied as source code only.
+The user is provided with a set of files in the form of a CMake project (repository).
 The repository structure is shown below:

 CMakeLists.txt -------------------- Main CMake file of the library.